 Honorary Staff shall consist of practitioners recognized for their outstanding reputation, their noteworthy contribution to the health and medical sciences, or their previous longstanding service to the Hospital.
-These may be physicians or dentists who have retired from active practice and, by virtue of age, health or other valid reason, qualify for an Emeritus position.
+These may be physicians, dentists, or podiatrists who have retired from active practice and, qualify for an Emeritus position.

 Honorary Staff are not eligible to participate in patient care, vote, hold office, or hold standing committee appointments.
-They may, however, participate in the Hospital's teaching programs only insofar as such participation does not involve the practice of medicine or dentistry.
+They may, however, participate in the Hospital's teaching programs only insofar as such participation does not involve the practice of medicine or dentistry, if they maintain a faculty appointment.

-4.9 Adjunct Staff
+4.8 Adjunct Staff

 The members of the Adjunct Staff are Allied Health Professionals as defined by the scope of the individual's specific license or certification.
-The Adjunct Staff shall consist of licensed practitioners permitted by law and by the Hospital to provide specific patient care services.
+The Adjunct Staff shall consist of licensed practitioners permitted by law and by the Hospital to provide specific patient care services within their scope of practice and training as defined by the Medical Executive Committee of the Hospital.
 They include, but are not limited to Physician Assistants, Advanced Nurse Practitioners, Certified Registered Nurse Anesthetists and Psychologists.
-They shall not have the privilege to admit patients, and may attend patients only in collaboration with a physician member of the medical staff, to the extent permitted by New Jersey statutes, rules and regulations.
+They shall not have the privilege to admit patients, and may attend patients only in collaboration with a physician member of the Medical Staff, within the scope of practice of the collaborating physician as defined by the Medical Executive Committee of the Hospital, to the extent permitted by New Jersey statutes, rules and regulations.

-4.9-2 Applicants for Appointment to Adjunct Staff shall:
+4.8-2 Applicants for Appointment to Adjunct Staff shall: